alexandergrib/ms2/README.md

 The main page is split into 3 different sections:
 1. News section utilizes news API to display general news for the searched location
 2. Weather section is divided into 2 subsections:
-    - First section displays current temperature and the icon of the current weather (clouds, sun, rain, etc.)
+    - First section displays current temperature, and the icon of the current weather (clouds, sun, rain, etc.)
     - Secondary section displays COVID-19 information of global statistics and local information based on searched country.
 3. “Things to do” section located under first two and occupying full screen width, consists of three clickable tabs.
 4. Last Section consists of the map with pins displayed based on selection made in section 3(things to do).